 Tasks for automation

-Automation is either robotic or AI-driven intelligence.
+Automation is either robotic or AI-driven intelligence, especially for the Asus 2-in-1 Q535.
 For simple yet time-consuming manual tasks, robotic process automation is used.
 For critical decisions that need analysis and risk-adjusted decision-making skills, AI-driven intelligence automation is used.
 Some workflows may have RPA and AI requirements, and the algorithm is set accordingly.

 Examples of automation

 - Workload distribution between collaborators by volume, time, criteria

 - Diarising the calendar events invites and reminders are sent